Blackbeard's Ghost: Reception

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and called it "Disney's best since The Absent-Minded Professor" and "a splendid vehicle for the many talents of Peter Ustinov".
 Howard Thompson of The New York Times wrote: "The Walt Disney people have delivered a delightful seasonal goody for the young and young-hearted, called Blackbeard's Ghost.
 After a couple of limp herrings, the master's live-action unit is back on sure footing with the neat, perky and flavorsome little comedy-fantasy that arrived yesterday at neighborhood theaters."
 Variety declared: "The inspired direction makes it all come alive via firstrate special effects and sight gags, and through a fanciful script that, in a most adroit way, is neither too literate nor too sketchy.
 Ustinov plays his part to the hilt: mugging and cutting up, as the wandering spirit who must do a good deed to achieve repose."
 Charles Champlin of the Los Angeles Times praised the film as "a warm and wacky diversion which could not really have been assembled much better".
 Monthly Film Bulletin wrote, "Peter Ustinov's exuberant professionalism just about rescues what would otherwise have been a disaster.
 The basic idea contains a pleasant germ of fantasy, but this is dissipated by a ponderous and self-indulgent script which seems determined to make a mountain out of a molehill.
 Robert Stevenson's direction is equally pedestrian, and the rather silly fantasy of the crazy sports sequence is a feeble echo of a similar scene in the Marx Brothers' Horse Feathers."

 Blackbeard's Ghost has a Rotten Tomatoes approval rating of 82% based on 11 reviews.

 Release

 The film earned $5 million in theatrical rentals in North America.

-Home media

-Walt Disney Home Video initially released Blackbeard's Ghost on VHS in 1983.
-The film was released on DVD on June 4, 2002.
-In January 2016, Blackbeard's Ghost was released on Blu-ray as a Disney Movie Club exclusive.